-Kelly Clarkson Shares Adorable Photo Of Her “Little Farm Girl,” River Rose, Riding An ATV
+Kelly Clarkson Shares Adorable Photo Of Her ‘Little Farm Girl,’ River Rose, Riding An ATV

 “I’d love to see a side by side of you and her at the same age!
 She’s adorable,” another fan suggested.

 According to the Observer, Clarkson sold her 4-acre waterfront estate in Tennessee back in 2017.
 She and her husband had moved to the property in 2013, purchasing it for $2.86 million but listed it for sale at $8.75 million last year.
 The couple left that home to move into a farm property that they had built.
-Their new digs are close tho Nashville.
+Their new digs are close to Nashville.

-Recently, Kelly Clarkson had a lot to celebrate with her team member, Brynn Cartelli, winning season 14 of the The Voice.
+Recently, Kelly Clarkson had a lot to celebrate with her team member, Brynn Cartelli, winning Season 14 of The Voice.
 In a picture posted to her Instagram account, Kelly is standing next to Brynn, who is holding the coveted Voice trophy.
 Both ladies are wearing red with Brynn smiling for the camera and Clarkson making an excited face and pointing to the trophy.

 “We did it y’all!!”
 Clarkson writes in the caption.

-Many fans of Clarkson, Brynn, and The Voice, took time to share their thoughts on the winner and send Kelly a congratulations for taking home the trophy in her first season on the show.
+Many fans of Clarkson, Brynn, and The Voice took time to share their thoughts on the winner and send Kelly congratulations for taking home the trophy in her first season on the show.

 “You show them Kelly!!
 Your first season & you won!!!
 You go Girl!!!”